edeetee/ffgl-rs/README.md

 `ffgl-isf/deploy_isf.sh <isf_file>`

+#### Bulk script

 There also a bulk version of the script that will deploy all the ISF files in the example_isf folder and some from the system ISF directory.
 `ffgl-isf/bulk_deploy_isf.sh`
+Add the `-e` flag to only print the compilation errors.

+#### Debug & iterate script

+`ffgl_run_resolume.sh <isf_file\name>`

+This script intelligently finds the isf file you're talking about and runs it.
+It will automatically add RUST_LOG parameters to filter for the specific isf file you're working on.

 ### Commands